apache/causeway-site/content/other/jrebel.md

 >  Remember to installed the JRebel plugin for IntelliJ (File > Settings > Plugins), and set up a license.

-This screencast shows how to use Maven in conjunction with IntelliJ:
+This screencast shows how to use IntelliJ in conjunction with JRebel:

 <iframe width="640" height="360" src="//www.youtube.com/embed/XXX" frameborder="0" allowfullscreen></iframe>